ocku/plank/README.md

 ## Reference

-This project uses pico.min.css from [pico](https://github.com/picocss/pico).
+- This project uses pico.min.css from [pico](https://github.com/picocss/pico).

+- Most of this README was copied from [panda](https://github.com/ocku/panda), which is another one of my projects that does the same thing, but less efficiently.